AugelabTech/AugeLab-Studio-Issues/StudioAPI.md

 Here's the documentation for a `main.py` script, which utilizes the `StudioScenario` class.
+To execute your main loop, you must use the python (python3.9) provided with the distributed AugeLab Studio.

 ---